Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 Julius Adolphus De Lagnel (1827 – 1912) Military Leadership in the Civil War: Served as a Confederate Army Brigadier General

 Julius Adolphus De Lagnel (1827–1912) was a Confederate Brigadier General in the Civil War.
 He initially served as a 1st Lieutenant in the Union Army but switched sides to support the Confederacy.
 He fought alongside General Garnett, getting wounded and captured at the Battle of Rich Mountain.
 De Lagnel later became a Major in the 20th Battalion Virginia Artillery and a Lieutenant Colonel in the Confederate Ordnance Department.
 While he was promoted to Brigadier General in 1863, he declined the position and continued as a Colonel.
 He served as a senior officer inspector of arsenals in Richmond, Virginia.
 After the war, he worked in shipping out of Washington, D.C., and in the Pacific steamship service.
-He passed away on June 3, 1912, in Washington, D.C., and was laid to rest at the cemetery of St. Paul’s Episcopal Church in Alexandria, Virginia.
+He passed away on June 3, 1912, in Washington, D.C., and was laid to rest at the St. Paul’s Episcopal Church cemetery in Alexandria, Virginia.

 Born on July 24, 1827, in Newark, New Jersey, his parents were Captain Julius Adolphus De Langel and Harriet Sanford.
 He had two wives: Madeline (1843–1900) and Josephine Conklin Cowles (1846–1931).
 Before the war, he served in the United States Army, rising to 1st Lieutenant.
 He resigned from the Union Army on May 17, 1861.
 During the Civil War, he held various roles, including Chief of Artillery to Brig.
-General Robert S. Garnett, defended Rich Mountain, was wounded and captured, and eventually attained the rank of Brigadier General, though he declined the commission.
+General Robert S. Garnett defended Rich Mountain, was wounded and captured, and eventually attained the rank of Brigadier General, though he declined the commission.
 After the war, he engaged in the Pacific Steamship Service business.
 He died of heart disease at age 84 on June 3, 1912, in Washington, D.C.

 In memoriam